 Marijuana is a drug that goes by many different names, such as cannabis, pot, or weed.
-In the U.S., it is one of the nation’s most widely used drugs alongside alcohol, and it is the most common of the illicit drugs.
-The drug is used either by inhalation using a pipe, a hand-rolled cigarette known as a joint, or with a water pipe.
-It may also be added to food and eaten.
+In the U.S., it is one of the nation’s most common drugs alongside alcohol, and it is the most common of the illicit drugs.
+People use the drug either by inhalation using a pipe, a hand-rolled cigarette known as a joint, or with a water pipe.
+Users also add it to food.
 Use of the drug can cause a number of symptoms, including the sense of getting “high.”
-This is courtesy of chemicals that are found in the plant, particularly THC.
+This is due to THC effects, which is a chemical in the plant.

 What is THC?

-The cannabis plant that is used to create the drug marijuana is most popular for its mind-altering properties.
+Dealers use the cannabis plant to create the drug marijuana, and it is most popular for its mind-altering properties.
 The substance that is primarily responsible for the plant’s psychoactive properties is a chemical that is called tetrahydrocannabinol, or THC.
-In effect, it is the THC that is mainly responsible for the high that is associated with the drug.
+In effect, it is the THC effects that are mainly responsible for the high that comes with the drug.
 THC is a cannabinoid, which is a chemical that impacts the central nervous system.
 In nature, its presence serves as a type of protection against pathogens or animals that feed from plants.

 Side Effects of THC